LARUS Gliding Sensor Unit

 Installation / Operating Manual

-The current version 1.31 (November 2023) of the instructions for installation and operation can be found here!
+The current version 1.51 (July 2024) of the instruction for installation and operation can be found here!

 Installation Manual and Operating Instructions